updated on 28 October 2019

 Change ahead: The Solicitors Qualifying Exam (SQE)

-An important issue to be aware of is the new Solicitors Qualifying Examination (SQE) which is set to be introduced in 2021.
-Once the ‘super exam’ is introduced, all prospective solicitors will have to pass it in order to qualify, regardless of the route they take.
-The GDL and LPC will eventually cease to be taught altogether, with new courses springing up to prepare candidates for the SQE.
+An important issue to be aware of is the new Solicitors Qualifying Examination (SQE) which is set to be introduced in September 2021.
+Once the ‘super exam’ is introduced, all prospective solicitors will have to pass it in order to qualify, regardless of the route they take (although a transition period lasting several years will be in place for LPC graduates and students to qualify through the 'old' route).
+The LPC will eventually cease to be taught altogether, with new courses springing up to prepare candidates for the SQE.

-The routes to the different careers available in the legal profession are becoming a lot more flexible - and this is particularly the case if you are planning on qualifying as a solicitor.
-Be warned that competition for vacancies remains high, so whichever study and training route you pursue, it will be important to do well and demonstrate good ability and experience, but it should be more possible than ever before to find an arrangement that suits your circumstances.
+The routes to the different careers available in the legal profession are becoming a lot more flexible - particularly if your aim is to qualify as a solicitor.
+But a note of caution: be aware that competition for vacancies remains high, so whichever study and training route you pursue, it will be important to do well and demonstrate good ability and experience, but it should be more possible than ever before to find an arrangement that suits your circumstances.